-In 1967 the United Presbyterian Church in America adopted a new confession of faith.
+In 1967 the United Presbyterian Church (U.S.A.) adopted a new confession of faith.
 Concerning the nature of the Bible the following statement was made:

-In 1976 Presbyterian scholar Robert C. Sproul addressed this controversy, describing the existential approach as “a new hermeneutic” (“Controversy at Culture Gap,” Eternity, May 1976, pp. 13ff).
+In 1976 Presbyterian scholar Robert C. Sproul addressed this controversy, describing the existential approach as “a new hermeneutic” (13).
 Does that sound familiar?
 Indeed!
-It is the identical philosophy that we are now hearing from numerous clerics who identify themselves with “Christendom.”
-And given enough time, all of the latest denominational fads eventually find their way into the kingdom of Christ.
-A relatively recent writer opined:
+It is the identical philosophy that we are now hearing from numerous clerics who identify themselves with Christendom.

-“The implication of this method of interpretation for the Restoration Movement is that many proof-texts which have been used to support favorite doctrines must now be challenged as to their application for the 20th century church” (Bill Swetmon, “The Historical Method in Hermeneutics,” Image, July 1989, p.
-23).
+“The implication of this method of interpretation for the Restoration Movement is that many proof-texts which have been used to support favorite doctrines must now be challenged as to their application for the 20th century church” (Swetmon 1989, 23).